-From mid-September through mid-May, Housing Forward's PADS Shelter program serves 40 to 70 individuals each night at 10 rotating sites, six of which are located in the Village of Oak Park.
+Housing Forward provides emergency shelter as part of our local crisis response to homelessness 50 weeks out of the year.
+From mid-September through mid-May, Housing Forward's PADS Emergency Shelter program serves 40 to 70 individuals each night at 12 rotating sites, 8 of which are located in the Village of Oak Park.
 The program also is an access point to an array of supportive services offered at Housing Forward designed to reduce a client's length of homelessness.
-The summer PADS Transitional Shelter program operates for a full 15 weeks (June to midSept.) seven days a week at seven sites (five of them in Oak Park), and is designed to foster sustained stability by providing a combination of shortterm shelter and supportive services for 15 participants nightly.
+The summer PADS Transitional Shelter program operates for a full 13 weeks (June to August.) seven days a week at seven sites (five of them in Oak Park), and is designed to foster sustained stability by providing a combination of short-term shelter and supportive services for 15 participants nightly.

-All of Housing Forward's PADS Shelter clients are homeless, and thus, are a presumed benefit population which meets the CDBG National Objective of serving low and moderate-income persons in the Village of Oak Park.
+All of Housing Forward's shelter clients are homeless, and thus, are a presumed benefit population that meets the CDBG National Objective of serving low and moderate-income persons in the Village of Oak Park.